-In 2023, someone died from gun violence every eleven minutes in the United States, according to data from the Johns Hopkins Bloomberg School of Public Health and the Center for Gun Violence Solutions.
-That is roughly 128 deaths per day — about 46,000 lives lost each year.
+In 2023, someone died from gun violence every eleven to twelve minutes in the United States, according to data from the Johns Hopkins Bloomberg School of Public Health and the Center for Gun Violence Solutions.
+That is roughly 128 deaths per day—about 46,000 lives lost each year.

 ![]() |

 It was not because I despised his politics, though we stood on opposite sides of them.
 Kirk was a prominent voice among those advocating for Mr. Trump’s return to the White House.
-I, on the other hand, made modest contributions to the Biden-Harris campaign and to Planned Parenthood Action Fund after President Biden’s devastating debate performance.
-Later, I donated to and voted for the Harris-Walz ticket — not because I believed they were exceptional, but because the prospect of Trump returning to power unsettled me.
+I, on the other hand, made small contributions to the Biden-Harris campaign and to Planned Parenthood Action Fund after President Biden’s devastating debate performance.
+Later, I donated to and voted for the Harris-Walz ticket—not because I believed they were exceptional, but because the prospect of Trump returning to power unsettled me.

 Still, my indifference toward Charlie Kirk’s death had nothing to do with ideology.
 He was a stranger to me.
 I did not know him.
 I did not know anyone connected to him.
-Why would I feel anything beyond distance?
+There was no reason for me to feel anything beyond distance.

 And then there is Vermont & 8th in Koreatown.

 For some, it is home to the best fried chicken and fries street vendor in the neighborhood.
 For others, it is one of the dirtiest intersections in the area.
 Nearby residential streets are lined with abandoned furniture, broken appliances, and overflowing trash.
-Bus stops anchor every corner.
-Storefront signs alternate between Korean and Spanish.
-The sidewalks bustle with people — and garbage.
+Unkempt bus stops anchor the streets.
+Storefront signs alternate between Korean, Spanish, and graffiti.
+The sidewalks bustle with people—and garbage.

 It is easy to jump to the conclusion that immigrants are to blame.
 Spanish-language sermons blast through commercial-grade speakers for hours, sometimes all day.
 Residents complain.
 LAPD officers admit that once they leave, the noise resumes.
-Without meaningful consequences, affordable housing begins to feel like a trade-off for disorder.
+Affordable housing begins to feel like a slum, not because of landlords, but because of those who occupy it.

-In Los Angeles, “affordable” and “housing” rarely coexist in the same sentence.
-And in a neighborhood marked by homelessness, noise, and visible decay, Vermont & 8th becomes a ready-made postcard for conservative campaigns about what is wrong with America.
+In Los Angeles, “affordable” and “housing” rarely coexist in the same sentence, but this section of the town actually has a healthy number of affordable housing units.
+Unfortunately, it comes at the price of noise terror by Spanish-language sermons.
+If anyone were blasting sound for hours—from blocks away, even with the windows shut, loud enough to feel like it is being screamed into your ear in any language—you would feel like you are being terrorized.
+And in a neighborhood marked by homelessness, noise, and visible decay, Vermont & 8th is a ready-made postcard for conservative campaigns about what is wrong with America.

 All of this forces me to confront what it means to be an immigrant in this country.